Scalar Network Analyzer vs Vector Network analyzer basics

 • Other two are broadband tuned receiver techniques which converts RF signal to the low frequency IF signal.
 Both will have BPF at IF frequencies to reject the spurious ferquencies and extend the noise floor.

 The display is the last part which produces the results as desired by the user. cartesian format indicate magnitude,phase or group delay as a function of frequency.
 Tha same can be displayed in polar format as well or in a impedance format in the form of smith chart.
 Modern network analyzer can also display in table format.

-There are two main types of network analyzer viz.
+There are two main types of network analyzers viz.
 SNA and VNA.
-SNA i.e. Scalar Network Analyzer helps measure magnitude related measurements.
-VNA i.e. Vector Network Analyzer helps measure both phase and magnitude related measurements.
-Following table summarizes difference between SNA and VNA network analyzer types.
+Scalar Network Analyzer (SNA) helps measure magnitude related measurements.
+Vector Network Analyzer (VNA) helps measure both phase and magnitude related measurements.
+Following table summarizes difference between scalar and vector network analyzers.